Last Updated on

 Most countries recommend that you do not book flights BEFORE applying for the visa as no visa is EVER guaranteed.

 First up, you need to get flights locked in.
 Once they are booked then know your budget for the rest of the trip.
-If you are flexible with flights and can depart within a certain few days, then we recommend to search flexibly.
+If you are flexible with flights and can depart within a certain few days, then we recommend searching flexibly.

 I am not going to tell you if you shop on a certain day or time you will get bargains, but if you can change your departure day +/- 5 days you can often get much better deals.
 When buying for 4 or more travelers that could mean hundreds of dollars.